 We have a flexible start to our sessions, this helps to foster a relaxed and friendly atmosphere for the children, parents and staff.
 It enables us to welcome everybody individually and gives your child the chance to settle into the session gradually.

-When your child is new to the Foundation Stage Unit, it would be a good idea if you could try to collect them a little bit earlier.
+When your child is new to the Early Years Unit, it would be a good idea if you could try to collect them a little bit earlier.
 Often younger children can become anxious if they are left until the end of the session.
-To safeguard the children in our care we ask you to complete the ‘signing in’ sheet everyday and to provide us with a list of adults you consent to collect your child from school.
+To safeguard the children in our care we ask you to complete the ‘signing in’ sheet daily and to provide us with a list of adults you consent to collect your child from school.
 The hours for the Nursery children are as follows:

 How can I help my child?

 Young children are naturally curious about the world around them.
 Channelling this curiosity into structured and challenging activities helps them to learn and develop.
-In the Foundation Stage, they will be given the opportunities to experience new challenges, they will use equipment that is new to them and they will meet new adults and lots of new friends.
+In the Early Years, they will be given the opportunities to experience new challenges and equipment through interactive and engaging activities.

-We encourage the children to work together, to share, to co-operate and to help each other.
+We encourage the children to work together, share, co-operate and help each other.

 They will have many opportunities to express themselves through imaginative play, construction, drawing, painting and physical activities both indoors and out.